-Staining is a very common dental issue, which most people face.
+Staining is a very common dental issue, that most people face.
 As much as we enjoy consuming our favorite foods and beverages throughout the day, they do impact our teeth.
 One of the most likely impacts is staining.
 However, you don’t need to worry at all because the Smile Makeover of LA has it all covered for you.
 Dr. Sahakyan, your own dentist in Glendale, would guide you on avoiding foods that stain your teeth.

 Common Foods that Contribute to Tooth Staining

 Any kind of food item may cause tooth staining.
 It is, therefore best to avoid the following.
 This is because these have been known to be major culprits in the process.

 - Dark tea/coffee – Black or dark hot beverages like tea and coffee are loved for their taste and aroma.
 However, their dark color and acidic quality make the teeth vulnerable to gradual discoloration.

 - Sports and aerated drinks – Another favorite, especially among youngsters, they are particularly high in both acidic and sugar content.
 Therefore, they can soften the tooth enamel and lead to staining.
 Besides that, they also contribute to higher calorie intake and inflammation in the body.